 The 6 Phases of Foreclosure

 Within the real estate industry, the word “foreclosure” is feared by both lenders pursuing delinquent payments and homeowners in financial need.
 Lenders use a legal procedure to try to get back the remaining amount owed on a loan from a borrower who has ceased making payments.
-Anyone dealing with real estate or facing foreclosure should be aware of the stages of the home foreclosure process.
+Anyone dealing with real estate or facing foreclosure should be aware of the stages of foreclosure process.

 Understanding Foreclosure